malryt/TrashThiefApplications/README.md

 # The following was submitted for a Software Engineering Project at Florida State University.

+Trash Thief is a 2D Platforming game available on Windows, Mac, and WebGL browsers.

 DOWNLOAD INSTRUCTIONS:

 1) Click the green 'Code' button in the upper right hand corner of this repository